 Remembrance Day is observed every 11 November to honour the sacrifices of members of the Canadian military.
-It is an opportunity for Canadian citizens to reflect on the sacrifices of Canadian servicemen in World War I and other conflicts.
+It is an opportunity for Canadian citizens to reflect on the sacrifices of Canadian servicemen in the First World War and other conflicts.

 This is a very solemn memorial holiday that serves as a reminder of the horrors of war.
 Remembrance Day is observed on November 11 each year.
-This is also the day of Armistice, the end of World War I. Canadian citizens often show their respect for members of the military by attending various Remembrance Day ceremonies.
+This is also the day of Armistice, the end of the First World War.
+Canadian citizens often show their respect for members of the military by attending various Remembrance Day ceremonies.

 Ways to Observe Remembrance Day